More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Further Analysis

 \paragraph{ Task Types }

 To further investigate the token-precision trade-off in different task types, we evaluate PyramidKV-based quantized pruning on six task types from LongBench and the 8K subset of the RULER dataset.
-We use PyramidKV with 512 retained tokens as the baseline, and explore the token-precision trade-off under this fixed memory budget, as this setting exhibits minimal performance differences across three precision levels, making it easier to assess the impact of task types.
+We use 1/16 KV cache budget, and explore the token-precision trade-off under this fixed memory budget, as this setting exhibits minimal performance differences across three settings, facilitating a more direct comparison of performance across task types.

 As illustrated in Table~\ref{tab:tasks}, we observe that the performance of quantized pruning is remarkably consistent across different task types.
-Specifically, lower precision, which retains more tokens in KV cache, leads to substantial performance improvements in the RULER task, which heavily relies on retrieving content from the input.
+Specifically, lower precision, which retains more tokens in KV cache, leads to substantial performance improvements in the RULER task, which heavily relies on retrieving contents from the input.
 Tasks with high retrieval demands, such as Summarization and Single-Doc QA, also show noticeable gains with quantized pruning, particularly when $4\times$ tokens are preserved at 4-bit precision.

 For tasks requiring more reasoning rather than intensive retrieval, such as Code Completion, Synthetic and Multi-Doc QA, the benefits of trading precision for more tokens are less pronounced.
 In these cases, storing fewer tokens with higher precision generally performs better.
-For example, using 1024 tokens in 8-bit precision achieves the hightest score of 58 in Code task with Llama-3.
+For example, using 1024 tokens in 8-bit precision achieves the hightest score of 58 in Code task.